#4 Proxy Metrics

 How do you measure “simple?”

 We began by exploring customer service data.
 Why do members call or email Netflix with questions or complaints?
 What links do they click on when they visit the help pages?
 Where do customers get confused?
-Over time, we focused our efforts on new members as a large number of potential customers at the top of the sign-up funnel provided a substantial business opportunity.
+Over time, we focused our efforts on new members as many potential customers at the top of the sign-up funnel provided a substantial business opportunity.

 We talked to new members in one-on-one sessions and focus groups.
 We asked a small group of customers to write a journal describing their weekly activity with Netflix.
 Last, we looked at existing data for the new member sign-up flow, as well as their first few weeks with the service.